twistedatrocity/SWGAide-NGE/SWGAide_README.txt

 SWGAide does not add anything to the Windows Registry and it does not spread files all over your computer.
 SWGAide is contained within the folder you created for SWGAide.
-Save the "mails" folder and other files which you want to keep and then delete SWGAide's folder ... and done.
+Save the "mails" folder and other files which you want to keep, then delete SWGAide's folder ... and done.